matthew-tfs/mjcb.io/content/blog/00057-travel-chromebook-experiment.md

 ![Vodafone R219z Hotspot usage statistics.](/images/blog/00057/gallery/vodafone-hotspot-04.png)

 It is good to know that the wireless options in the Azores have improved considerably since the last time that I was there.
-I will definitely keep that in mind for future trips, and I may even be able to work remotely in the future.
+I will keep that in mind for future trips, and I may even be able to work remotely in the future.

 ## Home Connectivity ##

-I have a VPN server configured on my home network so that I am able to securely connect to any resources that I need to (I won't go into the specifics on what I use).
+I have a VPN server configured on my home network so that I can securely connect to any resources that I need to (I won't go into the specifics on what I use).
 This includes remotely connecting to my NAS and my MacBook Air.
 ChromeOS has native support for several VPN connections without the need for installing third-party applications, so that is quite handy, and it works well whenever that connection is needed.

 I do use a VPN service for connecting to other locations, but since I am not getting paid to mention which one I am using I will just leave it at that.
 It was supported natively on ChromeOS and required no special configuration.

 ## Issues ##

-There are a few issues with this particular Chromebook that came up, but they were not serious enough to cause any major issues.
+There were a few issues with this Chromebook that came up, but they were not serious enough to cause any major issues.

 * The keyboard and touchpad are connected to a magnetic, 5-pin connector on the bottom of the tablet, and it seems to just be a USB device with a non-standard connector.
 Sometimes, the connection is not ideal after carrying the device around for extended periods of time and the connection needs to be redone.
-Once I figured that out I would just quickly reconnect the keyboard every time I opened it and that resolved the issue.
+Once I figured that out, I would just quickly reconnect the keyboard every time I opened it and that resolved the issue.
 * Leaving Linux apps running when the device goes to sleep can cause issues whenever the device is turned back on.
 This causes delays on the login screen when trying to log back in.
 I fixed this by closing any Linux apps before I put the device away for a few hours.
-This was just a minor tweak to my workflow and wasn't really a huge problem, but if I forgot to close the Linux apps I would immediately realize my mistake.
+This was just a minor tweak to my workflow and wasn't really a huge problem, but if I forgot to close the Linux apps, I would immediately realize my mistake.
 * The storage was somewhat limited at only 128 GB and since there was no SD Card slot on the device, it made expanding the storage somewhat cumbersome.
 I had a USB key with some media on it that I plugged in whenever I needed access to it, but the downside was that because there was only one port on the device you couldn't also charge it at the same time.
-I used a small USB-C hub which allowed me to plug in a USB key and also charge the device.
+I used a small USB-C hub which allowed me to plug in a USB key and charge the device.
 * ChromeOS makes it very difficult to use multi-monitor support with certain multimedia applications.
 I would connect the Chromebook to a TV over an HDMI cable and whenever I tried to play media, I would just get a black screen.
 I never resolved this issue, but it appears to be a ChromeOS problem.

 ## Conclusions ##

-Would I use a Chromebook or ChromeOS again for an extended period of time?
+Would I use a Chromebook or ChromeOS again for an extended period?

 For a Chromebook, maybe, but probably not in this form factor.
 I prefer a more traditional laptop form factor, as the 2-in-1 tablets are great for some workflows, but as someone who does a lot of typing I found the form factor to be somewhat limited.
 It is also very awkward to use a device like this when you don't have a proper workspace to use.
 The tablet part of the Chromebook was perfectly fine to use for reading and watching videos, but I already have devices for that purpose, so adding this one into my workflow was not necessary.
 Like I said earlier in this post I do have an ASUS Chromebook C204 for testing purposes and it is much easier to use since it has the traditional laptop form factor.

 For ChromeOS, the inclusion of Linux apps and the existing option to use Android apps greatly expands the functionality of ChromeOS and makes the devices a lot more powerful and flexible to use.
 The regular web experience with the Chrome browser is exactly as it should be so there are no issues there.

 A major issue that I have is that I have no real "investment" in the Google ecosystem.
 I don't have an Android phone, I don't use Photos, Gmail, or Google Drive, and I don't use Google Docs.
-I really only use YouTube and that is about it.
+I only use YouTube and that is about it.
 Trying to adapt my workflow to ChromeOS is somewhat cumbersome as I do most of my work in Office 365 and iCloud.

 Overall, it did everything that I needed it to do, although it could be a bit slow at times.
-However, it was also a $300 device, so my expectations were low and I wasn't disappointed.
+However, it was also a $300 device, so my expectations were low, and I wasn't disappointed.

 ## Links ##